juancortez/shpeaustin/README.md

 ## Steps to Completely Update Website
 The following steps will clear the Redis database, make an API request to the Google Calendar API for shpe.austin@gmail.com, update the newsletter data, and change the revision number of the *.css and *.js files.
 Before doing these steps, make sure you are not running the node application.

  1. To update the newsletter information displayed on the main page, download the HTMLs source of the latest newsletter and place it with the newsletter in the /views/newsletters folder.
- 2. Go to the /models/global.js file, change the clearRedisDatabase variable to TRUE, and increase the revision number
+Make sure the file is renamed to newsletters.html.
+ 2. Go to the /models/global.js file and change the clearRedisDatabase variable to TRUE.
+There is also a variable called, "deleteKeys."
+In that variable, include all of the keys you would like to delete from the database.
+An example of this is `exports.deleteKeys = ["calendarData", "newsletterdata", "revisionNumber", "announcements"];` This will delete calendarData, newsletterdata, revisionNumber, and announcements from the database.
+If any of the keys are accidentally deleted, a backup.json file is automatically created in metadata/backup.json that includes all the data that was deleted.
  3. In the terminal, start up the node server `node app.js`.
  4. Open up another terminal tab and run `gulp` to run the gulpfile.js
  5. After all the gulp tasks are done, open up another terminal tab and navigate to the /utils folder and run the update.sh file. `./update.sh`
- 6. Go back to the /models/globals.js file and reset clearRedisDatabase to FALSE
+ 6. Go back to the /models/globals.js file and reset clearRedisDatabase to FALSE.
  7. Verify that all the files successfully updated by re-running the node application `node app.js`
  8. Run `cf push shpeaustin` to update the data on BlueMix.
  9. Commit all of the code to Github.
-Most of the changes should be in the public/dist folder, globals.js file, and newsletter data
+Most of the changes should be in the public/dist folder, globals.js file, and newsletter data.
  10. The application now has the newest data and it is all cached on the database!

+ ## Developing
+There are various tools that are included in this project that makes development easier and automated.
+All automated tasks are located in the gulpfile.js.
+Some of the more important features are minifying and concatinating *.js files, and compiling *.less files.
+When developing, run the app locally with `node app.js` and open up another terminal to run the gulp file by typing, 'gulp'.
+The gulpfile will watch all the changes and will run the tasks automatically.

 [austinshpe.org]: http://austinshpe.org
 [shpeaustin.mybluemix.net]: http://shpeaustin.mybluemix.net